 Putin says Russia is ready for war if Europe wants it

-Russian leader says European demands for Ukraine peace deal are ‘absolutely unacceptable’
+Putin’s warning came before a meeting with Donald Trump’s envoy on a peace plan for Ukraine, which despite five hours of talks resulted in ‘no compromise’ reached

-President Vladimir Putin has said Russia is ready to fight a war with Europe if it is provoked in his latest threat against the West.
+President Vladimir Putin has said Russia is ready to fight a war with Europe if it is provoked, as he accused leaders of sabotaging US-led efforts to end the war in Ukraine.

 “We are not planning to go to war with Europe, but if Europe wants to and starts, we are ready right now,” he said on Tuesday.
 “They are on the side of war.”

-He accused Europe of making demands on a possible peace settlement for Ukraine, which he said Russia finds “absolutely unacceptable”.
+He said Europe had made demands on a possible peace settlement for Ukraine, which he said Russia found “absolutely unacceptable”.

 Putin suggested European powers were hindering President Donald Trump’s efforts to broker a peace deal in order to accuse Russia of not wanting peace.

-By cutting off contact with Russia, European powers have locked themselves out of peace talks, the leader added.

-The comments came at the plenary session of the VTB Russia Calling Investment forum in Moscow on Tuesday ahead of talks with Trump’s special envoy Steve Witkoff and Trump’s son-in-law Jared Kushner.
+The Russian leader was speaking at a plenary session of the VTB Russia Calling Investment forum in Moscow, ahead of talks with Mr Trump’s special envoy and son-in-law – Steve Witkoff and Jared Kushner.

-Witkoff landed in Moscow earlier in the day to negotiate the terms of a possible peace deal between Russia and Ukraine.

-The visit follows a flurry of diplomatic activity in the past fortnight involving US, Ukrainian, European and Russian officials.

-"Some things still need to be worked out," he told reporters on a visit to Dublin, adding that this marked "one of the most challenging and yet optimistic moments at the same time" for peace in Ukraine.

-Zelensky provided an update on peace negotiations as he said a European counter-proposal to US president Donald Trump’s peace plan had been refined.
+Last month, Russia and the US agreed to a 28-point plan - widely condemned by European governments - that would force Ukraine to give up land, cut its army and cease its NATO ambitions.
+On Tuesday, Volodymyr Zelensky revealed a reworked 20-point plan, following talks with US officials over the weekend.

+Putin accused Europe of seeking to undermine Mr Trump's peace efforts by making proposals that leaders knew were unacceptable to Russia.

+Few details on the talks have been made public, with both sides agreeing not to disclose the substance of the talks.

+Despite European criticism of the 28-point plan, Mr Zelensky went to work on it, before revealing the 20-point version.

-“The work was based on the Geneva document, and that document has been refined,” Zelensky wrote on X on Tuesday as he called for more European involvement.
+“The work was based on the Geneva document, and that document has been refined,” Mr Zelensky wrote on X (Twitter), as he called for more European involvement, and said there was more that needed to be worked out.

 “Our diplomats are actively working with all partners to ensure that European countries and other participants in the Coalition of the Willing are meaningfully involved in developing decisions.”

-Fighting has intensified around the key strategic city of Pokrovsk, with Russia declaring its capture.
-Ukraine has denied the claims and maintains that fighting remains ongoing.
+The news came as fighting intensified around the Ukrainian city of Pokrovsk, with Russia claiming its capture and releasing pictures of its forces waving Russian flags in the town.
+Ukraine maintains that fighting remains ongoing.

+A senior Nato official told European Pravda that Russian forces controlled 95 per cent of the town in Ukraine’s eastern Donetsk region, which has been the focal point of fierce fighting on the eastern front for more than a year.

+"Ukrainian forces are still conducting defensive actions inside the city, but as supply routes have been almost completely cut, Ukrainian troops are dependent on resupply by drones, which is becoming increasingly difficult,” the official said.

 Join our commenting forum